ftvkyo/ftvkyo.github.io/content/post/visibility-polygon.md

 [^line-intersection]: [Line–line intersection](https://en.wikipedia.org/wiki/Line–line_intersection) on Wikipedia

 An intersection of two segments [^segment-intersection] can be one of:
-- An empty set (no intersection, the segments may still be parallel and collinear)
+- An empty set (no intersection, the segments may still be parallel and collinear),
-- A single point
+- A single point,
-- A segment (then the segments are collinear, but may not be equal)
+- A segment (then the segments are collinear, but may not be equal).

 $$
 \alig